TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Technical Approach

 \subsection{TimewarpVAE}

-TimewarpVAE is based on beta-VAE, with the goal of concentrating modeling capacity on spatial variations.
-In order to separate the spatial and temporal variations in trajectories, TimewarpVAE contains two additional modules, not present in beta-VAE: a temporal encoder and a time-warper.
+A standard approach to learning a manifold for trajectories (see, for example, the method proposed by \cite{Chen2012}) is to map each trajectory to a learned representation that includes information about timing and spatial variations.
+This type of representation learning can be performed by a beta-VAE \cite{Higgins}.
+TimewarpVAE is based on beta-VAE, with the goal of separating latent variables for spatial and timing factors to make the models more useful for robot execution.
+To separate the spatial and temporal variations in trajectories, TimewarpVAE contains two modules not present in beta-VAE: a temporal encoder and a time-warper.
 The decoder now takes in information from both the spatial encoder and the time-warper.
 Fig.~\ref{fig:autoencode} shows the architecture of TimewarpVAE.
-It takes in two inputs, the training trajectory $x$, and a desired reconstruction time $t$.
+It takes in two inputs, the training trajectory $x$ and a desired reconstruction time $t$.
 Like in beta-VAE, the spatial encoder maps the trajectory $x$ to its latent value distribution parameterized by $z$ and $\log(\sigma^2)$.
 The temporal encoder computes time-warping parameters $\Theta$, and the time-warper (defined by the parameters $\Theta$) now acts on $t$ to warp it to a ``canonical time'' $s$.
-These modules are explained in more detail in Sections~\ref{sec:nnTimeWarper} and \ref{sec:nnTemporalEncoder}.
-The decoder takes the canonical time $s$ and the spatial latent vector and returns the position of the canonical trajectory associated with that latent vector at the canonical time $s$.
-All these should be trained so that the decoded position is a good reconstruction of the position of trajectory $x$ at timestep $t$, while at the same time minimizing the total information that we allow the autoencoder to store about the trajectory.
+The decoder takes the canonical time $s$ and the spatial latent vector and returns the position of the canonical trajectory for that latent vector at the canonical time $s$.
+These modules are further explained in Section~\ref{sec:nnTimeWarper}.
+These functions are jointly trained so the decoded position is a good reconstruction of the position of trajectory $x$ at timestep $t$, while at the same time minimizing the information that we allow the autoencoder to store about the trajectory.

-Specifically, the minimization objective for TimewarpVAE, denoted $\mathcal L$, is the sum of the reconstruction cost $\mathcal L_R$, beta-VAE's KL divergence loss $\mathcal L_{\mathrm{KL}}$, and a new time-warping regularization $\mathcal L_\phi$, which we explain further in Section~\ref{sec:timingDegeneracy}: $\mathcal L = \mathcal L_R + \mathcal L_{\mathrm{KL}} + \mathcal L_{\phi}$, where
+Specifically, the minimization objective for TimewarpVAE, denoted $\mathcal L$, is the sum of the reconstruction cost $\mathcal L_R$, beta-VAE's KL divergence loss $\mathcal L_{\mathrm{KL}}$, and a new time-warping regularization $\mathcal L_\phi$, which we explain further in Section~\ref{sec:timingDegeneracy}. $\mathcal L = \mathcal L_R + \mathcal L_{\mathrm{KL}} + \mathcal L_{\phi}$, where